TheNeitsab/EXIIITIA/README.md

 ![# **EXIIITIA - EXIII's HACKberry by EXTIA**](https://github.com/TheNeitsab/EXIIITIA/blob/master/IMAGES/Hackberrybyextia.jpg?raw=true)

-EXIIITIA is a project implemented by EXTIA in order to provide our version of EXIII's HACKberry artificial arm as part of ANA's project which is to conceive and optimize an open-source robotic hand for Ana, a 13-year-old girl born with left arm agenesis.
+EXIIITIA (HACKberry by EXTIA) is a project implemented by EXTIA in order to provide our version of EXIII's HACKberry artificial arm as part of ANA's project which is to conceive and optimize an open-source robotic hand for Ana, a 13-year-old girl born with left arm agenesis.

 ## HARDWARE
 Here is a list of all the Hardware used for the arm (see DOCUMENTS/EXIIITIA_SCHEMATIC.png to get a better overview and see how everything is connected) :